DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/getnativedialoghistory.md

 ---
 # t.getNativeDialogHistory Method

 Provides a history of the invoked native dialogs.
+Returns a promise-wrapped value and cannot be chained with other methods of the test controller.

 ```text
 t.getNativeDialogHistory() → Promise